GiorgiaT91/NLA-Airline-Loyalty-Program_PowerBI-Analysis/README.md

 ---

 ## Data Cleaning
-To ensure an accurate and consistent analysis, a data cleaning and data preparation process was carried out within Power Query, which included the following activities:
+As next step, to ensure an accurate and consistent analysis, a **data** **cleaning** and **data** **preparation** **process** was carried out within **Power** **Query**, which included the following activities:
-+ Outlier handling: Identification and correction of **inconsistent** **values**, such as negative salaries, replaced with the average salary calculated by education level (Education).
++ Outlier handling: identification and correction of **inconsistent** **values**, such as negative salaries, replaced with the average salary calculated by education level (Education).
-+ Creation of derived fields: Generation of **new** **calculated** **columns** to enrich the analysis, such as "Salary Tier".
++ Creation of new fields: generation of **new** **calculated** **columns** to enrich the analysis, such as "Salary Tier".
-+ Missing Data Cleanup: Handling of **nulls** and incomplete attributes on master and behavioral variables, standardizing datasets.
++ Missing Data Cleanup: handling of **nulls** and incomplete attributes on demographic and behavioral variables, for standardizing the datasets.
-+ Data normalization: Review and correction of decimal values on monetary columns (e.g., CLV), due to loss of decimal separators during import.
-Conversion of date fields to Date format (e.g., Enrollment Date).
++ Data normalization: correction of decimal values on monetary columns (e.g., CLV), due to loss of decimal separators during import; conversion of date fields to Date format (e.g., Enrollment Date).

 ---

 ## Data Modeling
-The data model is structured according to a classic **star** **schema**, with Customer Flight Activity as the **fact** **table**, containing transactional data related to flights (number of flights, distance traveled, points accumulated/redeemed, etc.) and Customer Loyalty History as the **dimension** **table**, describing the profile of customers (master name, loyalty level, CLV, membership type).
-The relationship between the two tables is 1:N on the ***Loyalty*** ***Number*** key, where each customer can generate multiple flight activities over time.
+Once the data were transformed, cleaned, and enriched, the data model was structured according to a classic **star** **schema**, with Customer Flight Activity as the **fact** **table**, containing transactional data related to flights (Number of flights, Distance traveled, Points accumulated/redeemed) and Customer Loyalty History as the **dimension** **table**, describing the profile of customers (Education, Enrollment Type, CLV).
+The relationship between the two tables is 1:N on the ***Loyalty*** ***Number*** key, since each customer can take more than one flight over time.
 This schema allows analyzing the performance of the loyalty program by segmenting the results by demographic and behavioral characteristics of the members.

 To properly separate customer lifecycle events from transactional flight activity, the model includes two calendar tables:
 + _Calendar_ is used for customer-level dates, such as enrollment and cancellation dates related to the loyalty program lifecycle.
 + _Calendar_Flight Activity_ is a duplicate of the Calendar table, created specifically to manage the temporal dimension of the flight transactions.

-This approach ensures clean separation between the customer timeline (e.g., when a customer joined or left the program) and the flight activity timeline (e.g., flight bookings by month or season), avoiding overlaps in filters and enabling targeted time-based analysis for each context.
+This approach ensures a clear separation between the customer timeline (when a customer joined or left the program) and the flight activity timeline (flight bookings by month or season), avoiding overlaps in filters and allowing targeted time-based analysis for each context.

 | |
 |:---:|